bjbraams/calendars/atomic.md

   <link rel="stylesheet" href="assets/style.css">
 </head>

-# Atomic Process in Plasma, Warm and Hot Dense Matter
+# Atomic Processes in Plasma, Warm and Hot Dense Matter

 Focussed on processes in high temperature plasma.
 See other [Calendars](./) for plasma physics, ionized gases, plasma chemistry and plasma-material interaction.